 4. Ask yourself some questions.

-Once you are finished with your test drive, feel free to ask your salesperson to give you a few minutes to reflect on the experience of the test drive.
+Once you are finished with your test drive, feel free to ask your salesperson to give you a few minutes to reflect on the experience of the test drive, privately if that helps.
 How did the car REALLY feel to you?
 What did you not like?
 Did it meet the requirements in a car you set out to purchase?
 Can you see yourself driving this car for the next five years?
 Be sure you are honest with yourself and not just in love with the thought of a new car.

 If you are going to compare more than one car for your potential purchase, try to do them on the same day while everything is fresh on your mind.
 Also, donít let a bad salesperson ruin a car choice for you.
 If the salesperson isnít helpful on the test drive, donít get down on the car, just donít buy from that person.
 The test drive is not just fun, it is important!
 Make sure you do it right and take your time.

 For some reason, we had numerous callers the past couple of weeks who were confused about all-wheel drive (AWD) and the benefits of it.
 I am a big fan of AWD personally and actually have said that I w...
 More ›